p-toni/agentx/README.md

 for replay verification.

 On Linux hosts the runner mounts workspaces through OverlayFS so every write lands in an isolated upperdir that is archived with the trace.
-Container roots run with `--read-only`, `--cap-drop=ALL`, and only `/workspace` is writable via the bound overlay mount (tmpfs mounts cover `/tmp`, `/run`, and `/var/tmp`).
+Containers run with `--read-only`, `--cap-drop=ALL`, and only `/workspace` is writable via the bound overlay mount (tmpfs mounts cover `/tmp`, `/run`, and `/var/tmp`).
+When possible the container also reuses the invoking UID/GID so ownership looks identical inside and outside the sandbox.
 Attempts to touch paths such as `/etc` or `$HOME` return read-only errors.
-When OverlayFS is unavailable (for example on macOS hosts) the runner falls back to its previous copy-on-write workspace strategy and logs a warning.
+When OverlayFS is unavailable (for example on macOS hosts) the runner falls back to its copy-on-write workspace strategy and logs a warning.

 Node agents can preload deterministic timers via: